utdata/chj-workbench-lesson/README.md

 - [The Demo](demo.md)
 - [Hands-on session](hands-on.md)
 - [Practice on your own](practice.md).
-If you want to practice on your own with some health-related data: Opiod deaths from Minnesota.
+If you want to practice on your own with some health-related data: Opioid deaths from Minnesota.
 (H/T Mary Jo).